TheAccidentalTeacher/Novel-generator-october-2025/RECIPES.md

 **Solution**:
 - Try fewer chapters (under 40)
 - Reduce target word count per chapter (under 8,000 words)
+- **For 100K word novels**: Use 25-30 chapters at 3,300-4,000 words each
 - The system now automatically prevents this

 ### "Outline generation failed"
 **What happened**: The outline was too complex for the AI to create
 **Why**: Too many chapters or too much detail requested
+**Solution**:
-**Solution**: Break large novels into smaller books or reduce chapter count
+- Break large novels into fewer, longer chapters
+- **Recommended**: 25-30 chapters max for very large novels
+- Target 3,000-4,000 words per chapter for best results

 ### Generation takes a very long time
 **What happened**: Large novels require lots of AI processing